Chapter 1 Introduction

 To take this workshop you need to:

-1. Download the last version of R here (select a location near you)
+1. Download the latest version of R here (select a location near you)

 • Follow instructions to install R in your computer